Understanding the CRAM Risk Assessment Method

 The CRAMM (CCTA Risk Analysis and Management Method) is one of the widely recognized risk assessment methodologies used to evaluate the security risk level within an organization.

-It provides a comprehensive risk assessment tool that helps identify potential vulnerabilities, threats, and impacts on information systems.
+It provides a comprehensive risk assessment tool that helps identify and analyze potential vulnerabilities, threats, and impacts on information systems.

 Key features of the CRAMM methodology include: